 Eventually I got the hang of making decent muffins (my poor husband with texture issues had to suffer through some over-moist and dry, crumbly experiments).

 Can You Bake Gluten-Free Bread Without Xanthan Gum?

 One day I decided to try making a loaf of bread.
 Just to see what would happen.

 Imagine my surprise when it turned out great!
-Actually way better than the gluten free bread I had tried to create for so long.
+Actually way better than the gluten-free bread I had tried to create for so long.

 Who knew you could cut out the eggs, dairy and binders and get something better?!

-My allergen free bread has no gluten, eggs, dairy, nuts, coconut, rice, corn, seeds or soy.
+My allergen-free bread has no gluten, eggs, dairy, nuts, coconut, rice, corn, seeds or soy.
 And as with all of my baking it has no gums.
-As an added bonus it is soaked so it’s gentler on the tummy.
+As an added bonus, it is soaked so it’s gentler on the tummy.

-Want to know what my kids think about this allergen free bread?
+Want to know what my kids think about this allergen-free bread?

-Eight year old: “This is AWESOME!”
+First kid: “This is AWESOME!”

-Five year old: “This is only for me!
+Second kid: “This is only for me!
 Nobody else can have it.”